inex/ixp-manager-docs-md/docs/features/mailing-lists.md

     'enabled' => true,
     ```

-    If this is not set to true, the user will not be offered subscription options and the CLI commands will not execute.
+    If this is not set to true, the user will not be offered subscription options and the CLI/API commands will not execute.

 2. Configure the available mailing list(s) in the `lists` array.
 Here is an example: